Stackelberg Plans¶

 We can formulate firm 1’s optimum problem in terms of the Lagrangian

-We approach this problem using methods described in Ljungqvist and Sargent RMT5 chapter 2, appendix A and Macroeconomic Theory, 2nd edition, chapter IX.
+We approach this problem using methods described in [Ljungqvist and Sargent, 2018], chapter 2, appendix A and [Sargent, 1987], chapter IX.

 First-order conditions for this problem are

-Equation (1) is a second-order difference equation in the sequence $ \vec q_1 $ whose solution we want.
+Equation (40.1) is a second-order difference equation in the sequence \(\vec q_1\) whose solution we want.

 It satisfies two boundary conditions:

-Using the lag operators described in chapter IX of Macroeconomic Theory, Second edition (1987), difference equation (1) can be written as
+Using the lag operators described in [Sargent, 1987], chapter IX, difference equation (40.1) can be written as

 Mechanically, write

-This renders a direct attack on the problem cumbersome.
+This renders a direct attack on the problem in the space of sequences cumbersome.

-We’ll put our little duopoly model into a broader class of models with the same conceptual structure.
+We’ll proceed by putting our duopoly model into a broader class of models with the same general structure.

 We formulate a class of linear-quadratic Stackelberg leader-follower problems of which our duopoly model is an instance.